flyteorg/flyte/rsts/getting_started.rst

    .. note::

-      ``--fast`` flag —— this will take the code from your local machine and provide it for execution without having to build the container and push it.
+      ``--fast`` flag will take the code from your local machine and provide it for execution without having to build the container and push it.
 The ``--force`` flag allows overriding your previously created package.

    .. caution::